Jan21493/Linkplay/persistent-hook.md

 ```

 ## Install a persistent hook
-Follow instructions from above in section [Install Hook with code](/persistent-hook.md) .
+Follow instructions from above in section [Install persistent hook with code](/persistent-hook.md#install-persistent-hook-with-code) .
 Don't forget to make the file executable and add a link to the new script in the existing ***user.sh*** script!

 ## Configure the device for your WiFi network at home
 If your device is connected by ethernet / LAN cable, then skip this step.
 Otherwise use an online tool to convert the SSID and password for your WiFi network at home from ASCII to hex.
 Then configure your device to connect to your WiWi network at home.